Fever in the returning traveller

 • Suspected HCID (see step 2)

-• Severely unwell patients returning with a fever
+• Severely unwell travellers returning with a fever

-There is no need to call out-of-hours if the patient is clinically well, please defer referral until usual working hours (0900-1900)
+There is no need to call out-of-hours if the patient is clinically well and there is no risk of HCID, please defer referral until usual working hours (0900-1900)

 How to contact infectious diseases: